LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

    -  memsize (string) = The size, in MiB, of RAM to allocate.
    -  numvcpus (string) = The number of vCPU cores to allocate.

-The ``vmware_desktop`` provider requries a license from Vagrant.
+The ``vmware_desktop`` provider requires a license from Vagrant.
 It can be used on two different computers.
 A new license is required when there is a new major version of the provider plugin.
 [49]

 Networks
 ''''''''